elkebab/record-collection/README.md

 ## General

-Simple app to show someones collection of owned kits. #hobbyproject
+Simple app to show collection of peoples' kits.

 ### [Demo](https://mokkelgjerd.no/drakter)